Natural Nutrition Program: Course Descriptions

 NN102 – Anatomy and Physiology | 30 hours

 This course provides a general overview of the eleven body systems.
 It covers the structure and shape of the body and its parts, and their relationship to one another.
-It continues of to the physiological processes by which the eleven systems operate, and the nutritional symptomatology of each system.
+It continues on to the physiological processes by which the eleven systems operate.

 NN103 – Symptomatology II | 18 hours